Why are Indoor Cycling Bikes So Uncomfortable?

 How to Make an Exercise Bike Seat More Comfortable (or Road Bike)

-Manufacturers treat us as if we are all the same shape and height so never assume the factory-setting position of the stationary bike will be suitable for you.
+Manufacturers can treat us as if we are all the same shape and height so never assume the stationary bike's factory-setting position will suit you.

 • Your tailbone shouldn't be touching the seat so adjust accordingly.

 • An indoor bike with a universal post means you can change the saddle.
 Take time to research and test the different saddle types and sizes.
-Measure your sitz bones to ensure you're buying the right size.
+Measure your sitz bones to ensure you're buying the correct size.

 Why are stationary bike saddles so uncomfortable?